 Bertelli eventually offloaded Jil Sander and Helmut Lang following reports of deteriorating relationships.
 The CEO says of it: “We made mistakes.
 With Jil Sander and Helmut Lang, I would say that it’s 50 percent our fault and 50 percent theirs.”
 Bertelli credits the experience in being instrumental in his realisation that there was “no reason to expand into new labels because there were so many growth opportunities in new markets.”

-Bertelli has focused on the organic growth of Prada and Miu Miu in recent years, however the Prada Group still includes Carshoe and Church’s.
+Bertelli has focused on the organic growth of Prada and Miu Miu in recent years, although the Prada Group still includes Carshoe and Church’s.
+He has also stated that his family would not sell its 80 percent stake in the group; instead his son Lorenzo may one day head the company.